SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Creating_a parameter_table_connected_to_an_element_feed.md

    ![Selecting the protocol table](~/user-guide/images/Tutorial_ProtocolTable.png)

-1. Optionally, add a *Select* operator to control which parameters from the specified protocol table to display in the GQI table.
+1. Optionally, add a *Select* operator to control which parameters from the specified protocol table are displayed in the GQI table.

    ![Adding a Select operator](~/user-guide/images/Tutorial_SelectOperator.png)

    > [!NOTE]
-   > It is important that *Element ID* column remains selected to allow linking to the dropdown component.
+   > At this point, it is important that *Element ID* column remains selected to allow linking to the dropdown component.

 1. Add a *Filter* operator to filter the query results using the element that will be selected in the dropdown feed.